sullyj42/seigyo-esl-control/README.md

 The goal of this actualy project is TBD, since I don't know what I'm making yet.

 ## Updates
-1/6/2020: Repo is made, set out available tools, researching potential projects 1/7/2020: Formed list of potential projects, currently researching deep learning in video games
+1/6/2020: Repo is made, set out available tools, researching potential projects<br>
+1/7/2020: Formed list of potential projects, currently researching deep learning in video games